-- 14.1.
-Level 3 introduction.
-Level 3 is where Level 2 datums are represented, and operations on them described.
-Level 3 entities are here called objects.
-They represent Level 2 datums and may be referred to as concrete, while the datums are abstract. - 14.2.
+14.2.
 Representation.
 Individual datums of an abstract type or format are represented by individual objects of its concrete type or format.
+While the correspondence between abstract and concrete types or formats as a whole is one-to-one, that between datums and objects is not so.
 The property that defines a representation, for a given type or format, is:

 Each datum shall be represented by at least one object.
-Each object shall represent at most one datum.
-(30)
+Each object shall (30) represent at most one datum.